Loring Air Force Base: Construction

 On 15 April 1947, construction commenced on Limestone Army Air Field, the first Strategic Air Command base designed and built to host high-speed aircraft, including the new B-36 Peacemaker.
 Original plans for Limestone called for two parallel north−south runways, a 12000 ft east−west runway, and accommodations for over 100 aircraft.
 The multimillion-dollar project was not built to the specifications of the original Army Corps of Engineers plan, and only one north−south runway was constructed.

-On 23 May, a $17 million contract was awarded to two companies, to complete the first phase of construction.
-This included the north−south runway, a parallel taxiway (Taxiway J), a parking apron, the Arch Hangar, a base operations building, a control tower, a power plant, a 250-person barracks (which would later become Building 6000), a water supply system, and a railroad spur to the base (now part of the Montreal, Maine and Atlantic Railway).
+On 23 May, a $17 million contract was awarded to two companies to complete the first phase of construction.
+This included the north−south runway, a parallel taxiway (Taxiway J), a parking apron, the Arch Hangar, a base operations building, a control tower, a power plant, a 250-person barracks (which would later become Building 6000), a water supply system, and a railroad spur to the base from the Bangor and Aroostook Railroad).

 One of the first structures was the Arch Hangar.
 At the time, it was the largest monolithic arch roof structure in the US, and one of the largest hangars in the world.
 The construction of the hangar was also groundbreaking, including a foundation set on bedrock, extensive footing structures, intricate formwork, and a 340-foot arch span.

 The runway was another major construction task.
 The airfield in northern Maine was subject to freeze-thaw cycles and had bogs and various types of groundcover; 2.1 million cubic yards of material was removed.
 The foundation of the runway was constructed to a depth of 70 in of a flexible bituminous-concrete pavement.
 This was all done on a runway that was 10000 ft in length and 300 ft wide.